Perception and application of flywheel training by professional soccer practitioners

 Professional soccer match play involves an increasing frequency of high-intensity actions such as sprints, high-speed running, and accelerations, highlighting the need for appropriate training to ensure success.

-Practitioners must systematically program resistance training, recovery, and injury prevention strategies to optimise the performance of these actions in matches.
+Practitioners must systematically program resistance training, recovery, and injury prevention strategies to optimize the performance of these actions in matches.
 Resistance training is vital in enhancing strength and performance and reducing injury likelihood within professional soccer.

 However, international travel commitments, fixture congestion, and time dedicated to technical-tactical training often limit the time for strength training.
 For this reason, practitioners have tried implementing different strength training methodologies to condition athletes efficiently.